|

 individuals, notably Napoleon Bonaparte (1769); Sir Walter Scott (1771)

-and Thomas de Quincey (1775), both major figures of the English Romantic
+and Thomas de Quincey (1775), early movers of English Romanticism; and

-movement; and James Keir Hardie (1856), the illegitimate child of a servant
+James Keir Hardie (1856), illegitimate child of a servant from Lanarkshire,

 Lone